List of 40 Famous Forests in India to visit

 Few government guest houses are available in and around the forest gates.
 Hotels are mostly available in Baripada.

-16. Guindy National Park Chennai
+16. Guindy National Park, Chennai

-Originally, the forest was a vast game reserve.
+Initially, the forest was a vast game reserve.
 After turning into a Reserve Forest, most of the land was assigned for building institutions like Raj Bhavan, IIT Chennai, memorials, etc. Snake Park and a Children’s Park are also inside the National Park.

 Guindy National Park entrance